JeffersonLab/clara-docs/docs/tutorials/running.md

 <div class="admonition note" markdown="1">
-For the JLAB farm DPE reporting, as well as for user specific online data quality monitoring, the default CLARA monitoring server and data visualization dashboard is running at <http://claraweb.jlab.org:3000/dashboard/db/pdp-b>
+For the JLAB farm DPE reporting, as well as for user specific online data quality monitoring, the default Clara monitoring server and data visualization dashboard is running at <http://claraweb.jlab.org:3000/dashboard/db/pdp-b>
 </div>